scalawithcats/scala-with-cats/src/pages/applicatives/validated.md

 ## *Validated*

-By now we are familiar with the fail-fast error handling behaviour of `Xor`.
+By now we are familiar with
+the fail-fast error handling behaviour of `Either`.
-Furthermore, because `Xor` is a monad, we know that the semantics of `product` are the same as those for `flatMap`.
+Furthermore, because `Either` is a monad, we know that the semantics of `product` are the same as those for `flatMap`.
 In fact, it is impossible for us to design a monadic data type that implements error accumulating semantics without breaking the consistency rules between these two methods.

-Fortunately, Cats provides another data type called `Validated` that has an instance of `Cartesian` but *no* instace of `Monad`.
+Fortunately, Cats provides
+a data type called `Validated` that has an instance of `Cartesian` but *no* instace of `Monad`.
 The implementation of `product` is therefore free to accumulate errors:

 ```tut:book:silent
 import cats.Cartesian